gloirekiba/guess-color/README.md

 ## How to run
 1. Clone the repository
 2. Open the index.html file in your browser
+3. Or you can play it online [here](https://gloirekiba.github.io/guess-color/)

 ## How to contribute
 1. Fork the repository